sparkflows/sparkflows-docs/docs/tutorials/analytics/farmers-markets-on-geo-maps.rst

 Execute SQL Query
 -------------------

-It executes SQL Query for City count from the SQL node.
+It executes the SQL Query for the city count from the SQL node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^